jimishol/cholidean-harmony-structure/docs/the_story.md

 “It will be A♭ major, Father,” he said — hesitant, as though the answer might still turn to smoke between them.

 “Correct,” the Priest said.
 “But if you’d been any slower, you’d be back where you came from, boy.
 Don’t stall over something so simple.
-Now — your last reply is not yet secure; answer swiftly, if you wish to go on to the final test — what time gathers three sharps?”
+Now — your last reply is not yet secure; answer swiftly, if you wish to go on to the final test — what time do three sharps gather?”

 ---